Skip to content

 We understand that sometimes things happen and plans change.
 If you can't make an appointment, please make sure you contact the person you're supposed to see as soon as possible.
 You can then arrange a new time.
 Please let your APO know if there is going to be a delay.

 The APO will collate all the advice received, together with your and your child’s views.
-The Local Authority will then consider all the evidence.
-They will then decide whether your child needs an EHCP to meet their special educational needs.
+We will then consider all the evidence.
+We will then decide whether your child needs an EHCP to meet their special educational needs.
 The APO will send you the decision in writing.

 Deciding Whether to Issue an EHCP

-The Local Authority must make a decision whether to issue an EHCP.
-They must inform you of this decision within 16 weeks of receiving the initial request.
+If we have agreed to complete a needs assessment for your child, we must then make a decision whether to issue an EHCP.
+We must inform you of this decision within 16 weeks of receiving the initial needs assessment request.

-If the Local Authority decides to issue an Education, Health and Care plan, the APO will offer you a co-production meeting.
-It is normal for this meeting to take place at your child’s educational setting.
+If we decide to issue an Education, Health and Care plan, the APO will offer you a co-production meeting.
 You, your child, their educational setting, and any professionals involved will be invited.
 This meeting will provide an opportunity to identify the provision needed to address your child’s SEN. It will also identify the outcomes expected to be achieved through the EHCP.
 At this meeting, you will also be able to ask for an 'Education Personal Budget'.
 Your and your child’s views will form a central part of these discussions.
 This includes your views on which school your child should attend.
 Most children and young people with an EHCP stay in their local mainstream school.
 This is because their special educational needs can usually be met with some extra support in accordance with their EHCP.

 Finalising the EHCP

-The Local Authority must issue the final EHCP within 20 weeks of receiving the assessment request.
+If we have agreed to issue an EHCP, we must issue the final EHCP within 20 weeks of receiving the initial needs assessment request.

-You should also tell us during this consultation process what educational setting you would like named in Section I of the plan.
-Wherever possible, the APO will work with you to identify suitable educational settings.
-This will take place early on in the process.
+You will have been working with your APO throughout the EHCP drafting process and may have already discussed schools.
+You need to officially tell us within these 15 days what educational setting you would like named in Section I of the plan.
 In most cases, parents expect their child to stay in their local mainstream school or college.
 This is because their needs can often be met with some extra help, as agreed in the EHCP.

-Following consultation, the Local Authority will decide which education provider to name in Section I of the final EHCP.
-They will base this on:
+Following consultation, we will decide which education provider to name in Section I of the final EHCP.
+We will base this on:

 The Sections of an EHCP